 So maybe, without realising it, you’re a Zone One Mum/Dad too!

 If you’re wondering why we live in Zone One, the short answer is that we’re part of a church who are trying to reach a large council estate with the fantastic news about Jesus Christ.
 We came to help out for a couple of years.
-That was eight years ago.
+That was nine years ago.
 We love our church family, and there are many things we love about living in the city.
 I will resist the temptation to list the things that are hard about it, because I’m sure you have your own list and swapping that sort of list is not going to help any of us!